 The tombs are kept as they were built during 15 and 16th centuries and that make them one of the biggest attractions for the tourists that visit this place more often.

 In 1936, during the British rule in India and during the odd political situations, where the native Indians were fighting with their lives to gain the freedom from the clutches of British, the wife of governor-general Marquess of Wellington, Lady Wellington was busy beautifying this place.

 She was an artist and the examples of her specialties are kept intact in the garden even after all these years.
 Just imagine the history buried in this garden.

-During those unsettled years, a British woman didn’t think of cruelty but devoted herself blooming something new for a place which was never her native one.
+During those unsettled years, a British woman didn’t think of cruelty but devoted herself to blooming something new for a place that was never her native one.

 In 1968, the government thought of redesigned and re-imagined this garden.
 The prominent placement of the garden between the most popular Khan market and very popular Safdarjung’s tomb makes it a wonderful place to reach by Delhites.